Things to do in Glendalough, Ireland in 2023

 It takes between 2 and 4 hours to complete the loop from the Visitor Centre crossing the two lakes, and the walk is easy and pleasant.

-Hiking is one of Glendalough’s most popular activities; in fact, Glendalough has many ways marked trails/routes from easy to difficult.
-One of the best hikes in the area is the Spinc, a tough climb that overlooks the Glendalough Valley, its lakes, and the surrounding Wicklow Mountains; we recommend you start the 10 km hike from the Poulanass waterfalls and end it at the old Miner Village, before stretching for a few more Km into the Upper and the Lower Lake.
-In total, 9 trails are starting from Glendalough: the Visitor Centre has all the information you may need.
+Hiking is one of the most popular activities; in fact, there are many marked trails/routes from easy to difficult.
+One of the best hikes in the area is the Spinc, a tough climb that overlooks the Valley, its lakes, and the surrounding Wicklow Mountains; we recommend you start the 10 km hike from the Poulanass waterfalls and end it at the old Miner Village, before stretching for a few more Km into the Upper and the Lower Lake.
+In total, 9 trails are starting from the Visitor Centre which has all the information you may need.

 It is, indeed.
-Even if you’re not into Monastic and religious things, Glendalough is worth visiting for its nature, its breathtaking views, its location.
-It’s just the perfect escape from the city, one of the best ways to experience Ireland at its best and start enjoying its atmosphere.
+Even if you’re not into Monastic and religious things, it’s worth visiting for its nature, breathtaking views, and location.
+It’s just the perfect escape from the city, one of the best ways to experience Ireland and enjoy its atmosphere.

-It is impossible to define how long do you need to stay in Glendalough.
-It depends on what you want to do and see how deep you want to discover the area and your main interest.
-Overall, you can easily spend one full day in Glendalough to realize you’ve only scratched its surface.
+It is impossible to define how long you need to stay.
+It depends on what you want to do and how deeply you want to discover the area and your primary interest.
+You can easily spend one full day here to realize you’ve only scratched its surface.

-You can plan a picnic in Glendalough and stop for refreshment all along the way.
+You can plan a picnic in the valley and stop for refreshments all along the way.
 Food is available at the parking lots if you want to have something quick on the go.
-But if you want to end up your day in Glendalough at its best, we recommend you book a dinner or lunch at the amazing Wicklow Heather that offers locally sourced organic produce cooked in the traditional Irish way.
+But if you want to end up your day here at its best, we recommend you book a dinner or lunch at the excellent Wicklow Heather which offers locally sourced organic produce cooked in the traditional Irish way.
 One of the most loved dishes is the traditional Wicklow lamb.

-It is possible to swim and pad in the Upper Lake in Glendalough, but there is a lifeguard on duty, so entering the lakes is doable at your own risk.
+Swimming and pad in the Upper Lake is possible, but there is a lifeguard on duty, so entering the lakes is doable at your own risk.
 Just remember that the lake is deep with sudden depth changes.

-Camping is strictly not permitted in the valley of Glendalough.
-Camping is only permitted in the National Park, but you need to check the rules and restrictions to avoid fines.
+Camping is strictly not permitted in the valley.
+Camping is only permitted in the National Park, but you must check the rules and restrictions to avoid fines.
 Campfires are permitted neither in the National Park nor in the Glendalough Valley.

 There is no huge amount of good accommodation in the area, so we highly recommend going a bit further afield and driving over to it.
 The majority of the people chose Dublin as their main accommodation, and reach Glendalough by car/bus.
 We’re inclined to suggest you do the same, to avoid being disappointed.